The Okapi Fund for Nature Conservation in the Democratic Republic of Congo

 - Communities/Non-registered citizen groups

-- Non-profit or Civil Society Organizations (NGOs)
+- Non-profit or Civil Society Organisations (NGOs)

 - Subnational government entities